alperr/wk/README.md

 	wk init

-run **start** command to start a web server and file watcher that compiles your files on file change
+run **start** command to start a web server and file watcher that compiles your ts files on file change

 	wk start